 Just like work permits Canadian Study Permit Processing Times depend mostly on the applicant’s country of residence.
 Typically a Canadian study permit will be processed on specific circumstances:

-Study Permit (outside of Canada) – 17 weeks
+Study Permit (outside of Canada) – 5 to 17 weeks

 Learn more on Canada Study Permit processing times.